 Fair Stood The Wind – Found the bass riff on piano, then built up the words.
 I was into abstract images and liked the simple repeation, then the build up to the storm, quite dramatic.

-And I Love Her – The first song I decided to completley re-arrange.
-I loved the song in the Beatles black & white "Hard days night" movie, dark & moody but light also.
-I wanted it to work live and have light & shade but lots of drama
+And I Love Her – The first song I decided to completely re-arrange.
+I loved the song in the Beatles black and white “Hard days night” movie, dark and moody but light also.
+I wanted it to work live and have light and shade but lots of drama

-Life – Tight rolling start then drive with colourful words & an observers view on life.
-The words were random thoughts of world events & pictures with the minstral as the centre
+Life – Tight rolling start then drive with colourful words and an observers view on life.
+The words were random thoughts of world events and pictures with the minstral as the centre

-The Morning After – A very 'Who' influenced start, intense feel, again driving & punchy.
+The Morning After – A very ‘Who’ influenced start, intense feel, again driving and punchy.
 I remember I wanted the chorus to be memorable.
-The tiltle is self explanitory.
-This didn't come across as well on record as it did live.
+The title is self explanatory.
+This didn’t come across as well on record as it did live.

 The House – This one I wrote the lyrics at school with a very clear image of the whole thing.
-The chords & shape came easily, then the dramatic middle section, all time changes & that bass riff & floating guitar, back to the story, liked the jazzy end
+The chords and shape came easily, then the dramatic middle section, all time changes and that bass riff and floating guitar, back to the story, liked the jazzy end

 Sun In The Bottle – Liked the title then let random lyrics fall into place The end was just a nice discordant jam, good way to end me hinks!.